tawilkinson/bg-virtual-info/README.md

 - `-v`, `--verbose`: prints more information to the command line
 - `-s`, `--start`: start scraping from a specific number, default = 1
 - `-e`, `--end`: stop scraping at a sepcific number, default = 190000
+- `-r`, `--restart`: acquires all data from scratch overwriting a local database
 - `-h`, `--help`: displays help text

 ## Limitations